“Putting outstanding PhD and MSc students at the forefront of international research”

 The continuing miniaturization and integration of information technologies requires a better understanding and control of the quantum nature of matter that becomes dominant at the (sub) nm scale.
 By exploiting quantum effects, such as coherence and entanglement, we can create new and innovative devices and materials that will shape the future of technology and positively impact society as a whole.
 QMat prepares the next generation of quantum scientists and engineers for this task, by putting outstanding MSc and PhD students at the forefront of international research combined with an engaging training programme bridging physics, material science, chemistry and engineering.

-2021 application for Master studies and Q-Master fellowships now open (International students) Deadline June 11, 2021
+2022 application for Master studies and Q-Master fellowships is opened now (Local & EU students) Deadline June 10, 2022

 News and Events